TBD in action

 Branch wisely

-In general, try to see PRs as little more than “a thing that happens” more or less automatically before merging your commits.
+In general, try to see PRs as little more than ‘a thing that happens’ semi-automatically when pushing commits.

 Stay in sync